IMMM-SFA/naturf/docs/source/user_guide.rst

     G = U * CF * HPY

 where, *U* is the unit size of a power plant in MW; *CF* is the capacity factor of the power plant; *HPY* is the number of hours in a year.
-Both unit size and capacity factor are input variables to **cerf**.
+Both unit size and capacity factor are input variables to **naturf**.

 Levelization factor (LF\ :subscript:`i`\)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^